rnels12/getKspaceCOHP/README.md

 In kspace_example, you can find an example of input files.
 By using the following command in that directory:

-/getKspaceCOHP.x F1 2s F1 2p_y KspaceCOHPBand*.lobster > foo
+getKspaceCOHP.x F1 2s F1 2p_y KspaceCOHPBand*.lobster > foo

 You will get the output in the file foo consisting of six columns: the first three columns represent the k-point fractional coordinates, the fourth the x axis points of the plot,